CarlosLeyvaAyala/skimpify-framework/Help/help.md

 By the way...

 !!!warning
-    If this function finds that a _Change Relationship_ was already been stablished between two armors, it won't change it.
+    If this function finds that a _Change Relationship_ other than `"change"` was already been stablished between two armors, it won't change it.

+That's because it knows any relationship but `change` was manually setup.

 ## In depth explanation of how it setups relationships